rmortale/file-sender-k/README.md

 # Nextgen filesender

-This route gets notifications from minio, downloads the file and sends it to destination.
+This camel route gets notifications from minio, downloads the file and sends it to destination.

 ## How-to run